alex-calderwood/spindle/README.md

 Add your OpenAI API Key

 Navigate to [https://beta.openai.com/account/api-keys](https://beta.openai.com/account/api-keys).
-Download your API key and set it as an environment variable.
+Copy your key and set it as an environment variable.

     export OPENAI_API_KEY=<YOUR_KEY>